Ford Fusion Hybrid: History and development

 The hybrid electric version of the Fusion was announced at the 2005 North American International Auto Show, along with the public introduction of the original 2006 Fusion.
 At that time Ford announced that the hybrid version was scheduled to be introduced in early 2009 for the 2010 model year.
-The new Fusion Hybrid and Fusion Sport officially debuted at the Greater Los Angeles Auto Show in November 2008.
+Ford formally presented the Fusion at the Greater Los Angeles Auto Show in November 2008.

-The Fusion Hybrid was manufactured at Ford's Hermosillo Stamping & Assembly plant, located in Sonora, Mexico.
+Along with all other Fusion variants, including two rebadged variants marketed by Mercury and Lincoln, the Hybrid was manufactured at Ford's Hermosillo Stamping & Assembly plant in Sonora, Mexico.
 Ford set a modest sales target of about 25,000 vehicles a year for the Fusion Hybrid and the similar Mercury Milan.

 The Milan and Fusion hybrids share the same powertrain but feature different front and rear fascia designs, and distinct headlamps and taillights.

 The Fusion Hybrid was made available for press testing in December 2008 and launched to the U.S. market in March 2009, along with the Mercury Milan Hybrid.

-The Fusion was the first new hybrid vehicle the Ford brand offered in five years, and, after the Ford Escape Hybrid, the second Ford hybrid vehicle.
+Ford had last marketed hybrid vehicles five year prior, with the Ford Escape Hybrid.

-The 2011 Lincoln MKZ Hybrid, launched in the U.S. market in September 2010, shares the hybrid powertrain from the Ford Fusion and Mercury Milan hybrids, and delivers an estimated fuel economy of 41 mpgUS.
-The MKZ Hybrid offers several improvements of Ford's Smart Gauge with EcoGuide, first introduced in the 2010 Fusion Hybrid.
+The 2011 Lincoln MKZ Hybrid, a rebadged variant of the Fusion, launched in the U.S. market in September 2010, sharing the hybrid powertrain from the Ford Fusion and Mercury Milan hybrids, and delivering an estimated fuel economy of 41 mpgUS.
+The MKZ Hybrid offered modest changes to Ford's Smart Gauge with EcoGuide, first introduced in the 2010 Fusion Hybrid.

 Design and technology

-The Fusion Hybrid is a "full" hybrid because both propulsion sources, an electric motor powered by a Sanyo supplied 275 V nickel-metal hydride battery, and a 2.5L Atkinson cycle I4 156 hp 136 ft.lb.gasoline engine with intake variable cam timing(iVCT), have substantial power ratings and either can be used alone to propel the vehicle.
+The Fusion Hybrid is a "full" hybrid because both propulsion sources, an electric motor powered by a Sanyo supplied 275 V nickel-metal hydride battery, and a 2.5L Atkinson cycle I4 156 hp 136 ft.lb. gasoline engine with intake variable cam timing(iVCT), have substantial power ratings and either can be used alone to propel the vehicle.
 When braking or decelerating, the Fusion's hybrid system uses regenerative braking, where the electric drive motor becomes a generator, converting the vehicle's momentum back to electricity for storage in the batteries.
 Ford claims that nearly 94 percent energy recovery is achieved by first delivering full regenerative braking followed by friction brakes during city driving.
 Under ideal conditions, Ford claims the Fusion Hybrid can cruise 2 mi at up to 47 mph on battery power alone.

-Once perceived as a laggard in hybrid technology, Ford now claims nearly 500 hybrid patents that allow the Fusion Hybrid to achieve 41 MPG on the highway.
-According to Hybridcars.com, Ford has pointed to its talented inventors, making "special mention of Ming Kuang who has helped Ford since 2000 to expand its portfolio of hybrid patents from just 10 patents when he began to 461 today."
-Quoted in Autotrader.com, the veteran engineer says "it's about helping make the world my children live in-and the world my children's children will live in-a better place."
+Between 2000 and 2012, Ford said it had increased its hybrid patents fifty-fold, citing engineer Ming Kuang, technical leader in vehicle controls at Ford Electrification Research and Advanced Engineering, as having expanded Ford's portfoliofrom 10 patents 461.
+Kuang said "it's about helping make the world my children live in - and the world my children's children will live in - a better place."